bitwizeshift/DataTranslator/README.md

   std::wstring my_string;
 };

-typedef DataTranslator<Win32Struct,
+using Win32StructTranslator = DataTranslator<Win32Struct,
                                              BOOL,
 											                       DWORD,
 											                       double,
 											                       std::wstring,
-                       std::wstring> Win32StructTranslator;
+											                       std::wstring>;
 ```

-If a situation occurs where two types are the same (in the previous example, `BOOL` is normally implemented as `int`), then the unambiguous/verbose
+If a situation occurs where two types are the same (in the previous example, `BOOL` is normally implemented as `int`), then the calls can be disambiguated by using the _verbose_ loader functions
+in order to be explicit.

-member loaders are required to disambiguate the call.
+The verbose loaders are identical to the `add_member` call, except that it is not overloaded.

 ####Example